learnwithcc/mcp-directus/README.md

 - "Update the user with ID '123' to have the first name 'John'"
 - "Delete the article with ID '456'"
 - "Search for articles containing the keyword 'technology'"
+- "Create a new collection called 'products' in Directus"
+- "Add a 'price' field of type 'decimal' to the 'products' collection"
+- "Check if 'products' is a valid database collection or just a folder"

 ## Development